-Should we add a forum to our charity’s website?
+Should we start a forum community?

 This is a question we get asked a lot.
 The answer varies depending on your circumstances but this post should help you figure out the following three things.